zatsepinvl/effective-craft/books/clean-coder.md

 ## The Clean Coder: A Code of Conduct For Professional Programmers
 by Robert C. Martin

+(!)
+This list of main statements from the book serves for quick look up after reading to refresh the memory.
+This list doesn't try to substitute the reading of the book.
+Reading the book is necessary to understand some points and eliminate possible ambiguity.

 ### 1. Professionalism

 #### Taking Responsibility